 There have been suggestions to try and construct a glass floor over at least a part of the sunken area but so far they have come to nought.
 And anyway that might allow an understanding of the skill of the craftsmen and the beauty of the design but not of its scale, which can only be appreciated when fully uncovered.
 To keep the floor on permanent display would bring into conflict the preservation of a unique architectural attribute with the desire to use a major City Centre public indoor space.

-This year the floor will be uncovered between Thursday 13th and Wednesday 19th April.
-Entrance is via the Heritage Centre on St John’s Lane from 10.00 – 17.00 everyday.
-Entrance to the Great Hall is £2.50 (under 16s free).
+This year the floor will be uncovered between Thursday 1st and Monday 26th August 2019.
+Entrance is via the Heritage Centre on St John’s Lane from 10.00 – 17.00 everyday (but not Monday 19th August).
+Entrance to the Great Hall is £3.30 (under 16s normally get in free – but no information on webpage this year).
 This allows the visitor to get an overall view of the floor from the balcony.